urcsc170/2021-spring-csc170/syllabus.md

 **How to get help...**

 While working on a lab or project assignment, students may need to ask questions answered and get extra instruction.
 During a regular in-person semester, students would attend scheduled lab sections on campus where they could ask TAs for help.
-In an online environment, we will use our class web server and Slack.
+In an online environment, we use our class web server and Slack.

 *When technical help is needed...*